coreos/fedora-coreos-tracker/README.md

 # Meetings

 The Fedora CoreOS Working Group has a weekly meeting.
-The meeting usually happens in `#fedora-meeting-1` on irc.freenode.net and the schedule for the meeting can be found here: https://apps.fedoraproject.org/calendar/CoreOS Currently, meetings are at `16:30 UTC` on Wednesdays.
+The meeting usually happens in `#fedora-meeting-1` on irc.libera.chat and the schedule for the meeting can be found here: https://apps.fedoraproject.org/calendar/CoreOS Currently, meetings are at `16:30 UTC` on Wednesdays.

 ## Steps to run the meeting

 - `cd` to a local checkout of this repo and `git pull`
-- Ping [meeting people](https://github.com/coreos/fedora-coreos-tracker/blob/main/meeting-people.txt) in `#fedora-coreos` on freenode
+- Ping [meeting people](https://github.com/coreos/fedora-coreos-tracker/blob/main/meeting-people.txt) in `#fedora-coreos` on libera.chat
     - `bash meeting-people.txt`
     - copy lines of output and paste into `#fedora-coreos` channel
-- Navigate to `#fedora-meeting-1` on freenode
+- Navigate to `#fedora-meeting-1` on libera.chat
 - Type `#startmeeting fedora_coreos_meeting`
 - `#topic roll call`